mbarker84/css-irl/src/pages/debugging-css-grid-part-2-what-the-fraction.md

 <figure>
   <img src="debugging-css-grid-2-02.png" alt="Three grid items of 200px and one grid item of 1fr">
-	<figcaption>The 1fr column on the right expands to fill all of the remaining space, once the fixed tracks are taken into account.</figcaption>
+	<figcaption><em>Fig 02</em> The 1fr column on the right expands to fill all of the remaining space, once the fixed tracks are taken into account.</figcaption>
 </figure>

 This will give us three fixed columns of 200px and a fourth column, sized with the _fr_ unit, which will take up the remaining space.